unahouExosite/docs/portals/README.md

 ### Create user
 `POST /api/portals/v1/users`

-Create a infomation of user
+Create a user.

 #### Request
-Please reference [user](#user) in the type session.

-But now just can send the following keys:
+Request body is a [user object](#user-object).
+Currently only the following keys may be included:

 * `"email"` - User email (required)

-If you send the other keys which not support now, it will do nothing.
+If you send any keys besides these, it will do nothing.

 #### Response
-On success, response has HTTP status 201 and user object.
-See user in the type section for more details.
+On success, response has HTTP status 201 and the created user object.

 On failure, response has HTTP status of 400 or greater.